 “Probably the number one reason why expats fall in love with Spain is the Spanish.
 Only much later, I pinpointed the reason why the Spanish and the Spanish way of life is still today, just as the philosopher Ortega y Gasset had announced a hundred years earlier, “the last Paradise on Earth.”
 First of all, what do the Spanish possibly have in more of a degree than other nations in Europe?
 The answer begins and ends in the heart.

 I knew I didn’t want to go back to the Californian City of Lights, as I had fallen in love with the European culture, but I needed lots of big Californian hugs, which I wasn’t getting in Paris.
-However, in the last few months of the 80’s, I suddenly found a goldmine, where the hearts of the people I met, whether in a bar, the street, even the guy who owned the pension I lived in (who kicked my Australian woman friend out of my room and out of his pension for sitting on my bed with me to read a letter), even he had a really big and warm heart.
+However, in the last few months of the 80’s, I suddenly found a goldmine, where the hearts of the people I met, whether in a bar, the street, even the guy who owned the pension I lived in (who very traditionally kicked my Australian woman friend out of my room and out of his pension for sitting on my bed with me to read a letter), even he had a big heart, which showed as he apologized to me the next day.

-We are the answer to the question about a good teaching jobs abroad.
+We are the answer to the question about good teaching jobs abroad.

 To be continued….